BitAndBlack/typorules/docs/rulesets.md

 An empty set of rules that can be configured completely by yourself.

-#### Possible rule customization
+#### Possible rule set customization

-This rule doesn't allow any customization.
+This rule set doesn't allow any customization.

 #### File

-This class is located under [../src/RuleSet/CustomRuleSet.php](../src/RuleSet/CustomRuleSet.php)
+This rule set is located under [../src/RuleSet/CustomRuleSet.php](../src/RuleSet/CustomRuleSet.php)

 ----